AlexanderAzzopardi/Timer/README.md

 # Timer
 A microservice which allows you to create timers which checks a value every set amount of time.
-It also allows you to check how many timers are running at one time
+It also allows you to check how many timers are running at one time.
+You are able to customise the timers intial delay time, intermidiate delay time and what conditions cause the timers to break.
+By removing one line of code you can also make the timers run indefinitly.
-A microservice which keeps track of how many users are online aswell as the details of those users.
-The information is stored inside a redis store using dapr and docker kubernetes.
-It assigns each user a key in the form of a GUID (Globally Unique Identifier) where its information is stored.
-A list of all the user keys is also stored for ease of access.

 # Prerequisites
 #### Installation of Docker